 - What is the window of opportunity for you to enter the market and on what basis can you compete: price, quality, or service?

 - How does the image of your small business compare to your competitors?

 - How does your website compare to your competitors’ websites and do they use social media?

-- How does the competitor’s infrastructure, equipment and technology compare to yours?
+- How do the competitor’s infrastructure, equipment, and technology compare to yours?

-- How does the competitors’ operations and distribution processes compare with yours?
+- How do the competitors’ operations and distribution processes compare with yours?

 Small Business Analysis – Where are you now?